Enrique Torres: Professional wrestling career

 In addition to his singles titles, Torres also held numerous tag team championships teamed with Bobo Brazil, Leo Nomellini, Ronnie Etchison, Johnny Barend, Jess Ortega, and his brothers in the 1950s and 1960s, ranging from Texas to the Central States territory.

 Enrique and Alberto wrestled a headliner match in Havana, Cuba the night that the Batista regime fell to Castro’s rebel army in 1959 and returned to the US with the help of his Promoter, Benny Ginsberg and his Meyer Lansky connections in Cuba.

 Enrique retired in 1968 after one last run as a headline star, living in California Hawaii and Nevada.
 In 1969 Enrique was asked to make a cameo appearance by Jimmy Lennon, a much loved sports announcer at the Olympic Auditorium in Los Angeles for a celebration of twenty-five years of televised wrestling.

 Enrique later moved with his third wife Kata Calgary, Alberta, Canada.
 In 2006, a Japanese reporter visited Calgary, Canada to meet and interview Enrique one last time.
 Enrique remains highly respected and revered as part of the Japan Wrestling Association where he wrestled the Japanese Sumobasho circuit in the 1960s.
 His success came for his skills, talent, good looks and a convergence of technology and the need for television content in what later became a multi-billion-dollar market.
 Those were the days of real wrestling.
 He used to say, "that these cauliflower ears didn't come from sleeping on hard hotel pillows, as well as his knee, back and other injuries sustained in the arena ring.
 It was called the arena, as a left over from the days of gladiatorial combat, arena means "the sand" in Latin.

-Enrique Torres - in 2010, voted into the Wrestling-Hall-of-Fame by a special committee that looked at pre-1980 wrestlers, Enrique Torres was one of the biggest stars in Southern California in the 1940s and 1950s.
-Enrique held the Los Angeles version of the World Title almost nonstop between 1946 and 1950.
-During that time he had two of the biggest feuds of the era with Gorgeos George and later Baron Michele Leone.
-He retired from wrestling in 1968 and died in 2007 at the age of 85.
+In 2010, Torres was voted into the Southern California Pro-Wrestling Hall of Fame by a special committee that looked at pre-1980 wrestlers.